darkn3rd/script-tut/vbscript/README.md

 7. Arrays
    * populate array using index
    * enumerate array using collection loop
-   * enumerate array using interative loop
+   * enumerate array using iterative loop
 8. Associative Arrays
    * *Note* OLE library ```Scripting.Dictionary``` utilized for this functionality as VBScript does not have native support.
      * Added helper function ```dictionary``` to accept arrays, ```Scripting.Dictionary``` limited to adding items only one item at a time.